SodyFX/sody_clubs/README.md

 ## How to add people to club:

-Use `/setclub PlayerId ClubName ClubRank` command as jobmaster/admin/superadmin or as club owner, recruit members via Owner menu
+Use `/setclub PlayerId ClubName ClubRank` command as jobmaster/admin/superadmin or as club owner, recruit members via the Owner menu

 ## Installation:

 - Import sody_clubs.sql into your database to add club and club ranks tables (includes LMC club example)
 - Add additional clubs, club ranks, addon_account, addon_inventory and datastore (latter 3 need club_clubname, club_clubname_pub and club_clubname_priv names, see example) to database as needed.
 Adjust config.lua and add club position data as needed
+- If using an IPL/instance, you can utilize the Teleporter and GarageTeleporter options in the config.lua for teleport circles
 - Alter config.lua as needed for global options
 - Add this in your server.cfg :